radgeek/feedwordpress/readme.txt

 [Feminist Blogs]: http://feministblogs.org/

 FeedWordPress is designed with flexibility, ease of use, and ease of configuration in mind.
-You'll need a working installation of WordPress or WordPress MU (version [3.0] or later), and also FTP or SFTP access to your web host.
+You'll need a working installation of WordPress (version [3.0] or later), and also FTP or SFTP access to your web host.
 The ability to create cron jobs on your web host is helpful but not required.
 You *don't* need to tweak any plain-text configuration files and you *don't* need shell access to your web host to make it work.
 (Although, I should point out, web hosts that *don't* offer shell access are *bad web hosts*.)

   [WordPress]: http://wordpress.org/
   [WordPress MU]: http://mu.wordpress.org/